Allowed platforms: Anything that is able to produce a VGA or PAL

 On Amiga, PC, and Mac, the game is required to be a single file.

-called upon during the party.
-(If you don't come, one of the organizers
+(if you don't come, one of the organizers will play).

 Maximum showing time: 5 minutes.